Deputy of the Prime Minister of Israel: List of deputy prime ministers

-2, 3 & 4.
-Died in office.

 Acting Prime Minister

 The designated Acting Prime Minister (ממלא מקום ראש הממשלה, Memaleh Mekom Rosh HaMemshala lit.
 "Prime Minister's Place Holder", or "Prime Minister's stand-in") takes the role of Prime Minister as Acting Prime Minister, for up to 100 consecutive days, if the incumbent is temporarily incapacitated.
 Whilst in other countries the term "Acting Prime Minister" only refers to an individual actually performing the role, in Israel the term is also in use when a designated minister is allocated, even if they never actually perform the role.
 The incumbent minister must be also a Knesset member to be eligible for this role.

 According to the Basic law: the Government, if such a position was not held by any of the incumbent ministers, in the event of the Prime Minister being unable to fulfill their duties temporarily, the cabinet would vote to appoint one of their own members, who is a Knesset member, as Acting Prime Minister for up to 100 consecutive days.

 In the 2021 government of Benjamin Netanyahu, there was no designated Acting Prime Minister.
 Netanyahu appointed one of the ministers from his party as Acting Prime Minister each time he was supposed to undergo a medical procedure under sedation or visits other countries.

 There can be only one designated minister appointed to such position.
 However, the holder of this ministry position can hold other ministerial position, as the most recent designated Acting Prime Minister, Tzipi Livni, was also Minister of Foreign Affairs.
 Confusingly, the term is sometimes referred to as 'Vice Prime Minister' in English, though a separate and different Vice Prime Minister role already exists.
 However, the Hebrew titles of the two posts were always distinct, and the official role of Designated Acting Prime Minister is older than the extra-legal, honorary title of Vice Prime Minister.
 If the Prime Minister is abroad, the designated minister summons the government to cabinet meetings; if there is no such designated minister, in such event, the government will vote for one.